2002 Bolivian general election

 General elections were held in Bolivia on 30 June 2002.
-As no candidate for the presidency received over 50% of the vote, the National Congress was required to elect a President.
+As no candidate for the presidency received over 50% of the vote, the National Congress was required to elect a president.
 Gonzalo Sánchez de Lozada was elected with 84 votes to the 43 received by Evo Morales.
+This marked the last time the MAS-IPSP lost a presidential election until 2025.

 Background

 Although Bolivia has had a long history of political instability since independence in 1825, the election in 2002 marked Bolivia's fifth consecutive democratic election.
 The most recent uninterrupted period of democratic rule began in 1982 as Bolivia developed a unitary political system, with nine departments, divided into 22 provinces and 314 municipalities.
 At this time, a competitive party system developed around three major parties—the center-right MNR and ADN, and the center-left MIR.
 In 1989, two populist parties emerged to compete with the three established parties: the left-wing Conciencia de Patria (Condepa) and the right-wing Union Civica Solidaridad (UCS).
 While the major axis of competition remained along the three established parties, the populist parties combined to capture a third of the popular vote in 1997.

-In April 2000, major conflicts over the privatization of water infrastructure in Cochabamba led to violent protests.
+In April 2000 major conflicts over the privatization of water infrastructure in Cochabamba led to violent protests.
 During that same time, the ADN government moved to rid the country of coca farms.
-These two events majorly contributed to the increase in support for then Senator Evo Morales and the widespread dissatisfaction with the ADN government.
+These two events majorly contributed to the increase in support for then congressman Evo Morales and the widespread dissatisfaction with the ADN government.
 The general dissatisfaction of rural populations in Bolivia increased to the extent that large indigenous protests in La Paz the week before the election pushed for a constituent assembly to better represent the rural and indigenous social groups in the constitution.
 Because of the threat these marches posed to the stability of the election, the government agreed to hold a Special Session considering constitutional reforms, after the election.

 After the deaths of their respective party leaders, Condepa and UCS lost significant power and popular support.
 By the 2002 election, two other populist parties emerged to take their place, Manfred Reyes Villa’s Nueva Fuerza Republicana (NFR) and Evo Morales' Movement for Socialism (MAS).
 The election revolved around these two ‘outsider’ candidates and the MNR’s established candidate, Gonzalo Sánchez de Lozada (Goni), a high profile American-educated politician who had previously served from 1993 to 1997.